wlh18/react-1/README.md

 $ npm install -g create-react-app
 ```

-The `-g` is what is known as a flag, it pretty much just says to install this globaly to our machine so we can use it anywhere.
+The `-g` is what is known as a flag, it pretty much just says to install this globally to our machine so we can use it anywhere.

-After installing create react app, go ahead an create a new react project by running:
+After installing create react app, go ahead and create a new react project by running:

 ```bash
 $ create-react-app name-of-app